-Collection activeAccounts=CollectionUtils.select(someAccounts, new Predicate() {
+Collection activeAccounts=CollectionUtils.select(someAccounts, new Predicate() {Wouldn't this be nicer:

 public boolean evaluate(Object object) {